FreelanceMY Logo

 The irony: you bear 100% of the cost while employees only bear 50%.

 Self-employed Malaysians must secure private health insurance independently.
-Comprehensive plans from providers like AXA, Zurich, and Hong Leong typically cost RM 350–RM 450 monthly.
+Comprehensive plans from providers such as AXA, Zurich, and Hong Leong typically cost RM 350–RM 450 per month.

 Budget-conscious freelancers might opt for MySalam or catastrophic-only plans at RM 100–RM 150 monthly.
 However, minimal coverage creates genuine financial risk.